SP-SEDT: Self-supervised Pre-training for Sound Event Detection Transformer: EXPERIMENTS

 \subsection{Experimental setup}

-To equip the backbone (ResNet-50) with better feature extraction ability for audio, it is supervisedly pretrained on the weakly-labeled subset (1578 clips) of the DCASE2019 task4 dataset by the audio tagging task ( In the future, we will attemp to pre-train the backbone with unlabeld audio data), and its parameters are frozen during the pre-training of SP-SEDT.
-The proposed SP-SEDT is pre-trained on the DCASE2018 task5 development dataset (72984 clips), and the unlabeled subset (14412 clips) of the DCASE2019 task4 dataset.
-The weakly-labeled subset and the synthetic subset with strong labels (2045 clips) of the DCASE2019 task4 dataset are used to fine-tune the pre-trained model with the experiment setup of \cite{ye2021sound}.
-The DCASE2019 task4 dataset is the same with the DCASE2021 task4 dataset except for the synthetic subset.
+The experiments are conducted on the DCASE2019 task4 dataset, which consists of 10 sound event categories.
+It can be divided into a training set and a validation set (1168 clips), the training set contains a weakly-labeled subset (1578 clips), a strongly-labeled synthetic subset (2045 clips) and an unlabeled subset (14412 clips).
+SP-SEDT are pre-trained on the unlabeled subset and the DCASE2018 task5 development dataset (72984 clips), and the backbone is tuned on the weakly-labeled subset before pre-training.
+Overall, in our experiments, we first train the backbone by the audio tagging task using the weakly labeled data, then pre-train the SP-SEDT on the unlabeled subset and the DCASE2018 task5 development set, finally fine-tune it with the weakly-labeled and synthetic subset, and report the metric on the validation set.
+The DCASE2019-2021 task4 dataset differs only in the synthetic subset.

-As for the baselines, we use CRNN and the Transformer-based model \cite{miyazaki2020weakly}, referred to as ``CTrans'' in this paper.
+As for the baselines, we use CRNN and the Transformer-based model \cite{miyazaki2020weakly} referred to as ``CTrans'' in this paper.
+The baselines are the vanilla models of the DCASE2020 1st system which replaces RNN or Transformer encoder with Conformer encoder.
 The baselines output frame-level results and are then binarized and smoothed by class-adaptive thresholds and median filters.
-The baseline models are trained on the weakly-labeled and synthetic subset of the DCASE2019 task4 dataset, the same as the SP-SEDT fine-tuning data.
+The baselines are trained on the weakly-labeled and synthetic subset of the DCASE2019 task4 dataset, the same as the SP-SEDT fine-tuning data.

 We calculate the event-based measure (200ms collars on both onsets and offsets) and segment-based measure with a segment length of 1s by the sed\_eval package \cite{mesaros2016metrics} to evaluate the detection performance of models.
 The clip-level macro F1 score is also reported to measure the audio tagging performance.
-Since the DCASE2019 task4 test set is not public, we give results on the validation set (1168 real-world recordings).